mblitherland/litretro/ISSUES.md

 - 56: Move issues to their own page
     - Now I can edit issues and view the versions at the same time!
 - 57: Nested comments aren't applied when broadcast
+- 58: When there is no retro theme, don't prompt the user that they may overwrite and lose cards

 ## Todonts